TezosTaqueria/taqueria/taqueria-plugin-ipfs-pinata/README.md

 The IPFS Pinata plugin exposes a `pin` task which links files already existing on Pinata to your Pinata account

-You will need to find the CID for a file on pinata then use that to pin the file to your account that is linked with the JWT you're using
+You will need to find the CID for a file on Pinata then use that to pin the file to your account that is linked with the JWT you're using

 ```shell
 taq pin < hash >